 Lunar New Year in Singapore

-The festival runs for fifteen days, ending with Chap Goh Mei (the equivalent of Valentine’s Day in Hokkien tradition).
-The main public celebrations are concentrated in the first few days.
+The festival runs for fifteen days and ends with Chap Goh Mei, the Hokkien tradition that functions roughly as the Chinese Valentine’s Day.
+The main public celebrations compress into the first few days.

 Chinatown

-The Chinatown Night Market runs for about three weeks before the new year.
-Stalls sell bak kwa (barbecued pork jerky — the queues at Bee Cheng Hiang on New Bridge Road can be 40 minutes long), mandarin oranges, decorations, and new year snacks.
-The light-up along South Bridge Road and Eu Tong Sen Street is elaborate and worth seeing after dark.
+The night market stalls sell bak kwa (barbecued pork jerky – the queues at Bee Cheng Hiang on New Bridge Road regularly run 40 minutes), mandarin oranges, decorations, and new year snacks.
+The light-up along South Bridge Road and Eu Tong Sen Street is worth walking specifically after dark.

 Temples

-The Buddha Tooth Relic Temple in Chinatown holds special ceremonies during the new year period.
-Sri Mariamman Temple nearby (Hindu, but significant in the context of Singapore’s multi-ethnic celebrations) also sees increased activity.
-Thian Hock Keng on Telok Ayer Street is one of Singapore’s oldest Hokkien temples and has good ceremonial activities on the first day.
+The Buddha Tooth Relic Temple in Chinatown holds special ceremonies during the festival period.
+Thian Hock Keng on Telok Ayer Street, one of Singapore’s oldest Hokkien temples, has ceremonial activity on the first day.
+Both are worth visiting in the morning before the street-level crowds build up.

 What to Eat

-Yu sheng is the key dish: a raw fish salad tossed communally at the table, with participants lifting the ingredients high with chopsticks for good luck.
-It’s eaten specifically during Lunar New Year and available at virtually every restaurant in Singapore from late January.
-The tossing ritual (lou hei) gets messy, noisy, and enthusiastic.
+Yu sheng is the defining dish: a raw fish salad tossed communally at the table, with everyone lifting the ingredients high with chopsticks for good luck.
+The tossing ritual (lou hei) gets loud, messy, and enthusiastic, and any restaurant doing it properly will tell you the higher you toss, the better your fortune.
+It is only available during Lunar New Year season.

 Practical Notes